Glen

 Intercom vs Zendesk

 Intercom MCP and Zendesk MCP both put customer-support data in front of an agent, but they differ in officialness and posture.
 Intercom's server is official and remote over OAuth: an agent can search and read conversations and contacts using a query approach, fitting Intercom's conversation-and-Fin-centric model.
-The Zendesk entry is a maintained community server (it has no first-party MCP server) run locally over stdio, letting an agent read and manage support tickets, comments, and Help Center articles.
+The Zendesk entry is a maintained community server (it has no first-party MCP server) run locally over stdio, letting an agent read and manage support tickets and comments, with the workspace's Help Center exposed as a read-only knowledge-base resource for grounding answers in published articles.
 Both let an agent pull support context to summarize, triage, or draft replies, so the decision is largely about which help desk you run, whether you require an official OAuth-secured path (Intercom) or accept a community server with token auth (Zendesk), and whether your support model is conversation-first (Intercom) or ticket-first (Zendesk).
 Here is a balanced look at how they compare for an agent.

 How they compare